New black hole mergers in the LIGO-Virgo O3 data from a gravitational wave search including higher-order harmonics: Pipeline improvements

 \subsection{Astrophysical prior}

 In this section, we discuss the astrophysical prior used in our search.
-This prior is used to assign weights to different templates according to the probability of the template $\alpha$ firing under the signal hypothesis $\mathcal S$: $P(\alpha\mid \mathcal S$), and also to downweight triggers with unphysical $|\rho_{33}/\rho_{22}|$ and $|\rho_{44}/\rho_{22}|$ ratios as discussed earlier in Section~\ref{sec:HM_search}.
+This prior is used to assign weights to different templates according to the probability of the template $\alpha$ firing under the signal hypothesis $\mathcal S$: $P(\alpha\mid \mathcal S$), and also to downweight triggers with unphysical $|\rho_{33}/\rho_{22}|$ and $|\rho_{44}/\rho_{22}|$ ratios as discussed earlier in Section~\ref{sec:HM_statistics}.

 We only probe binary black hole (BBH) mergers in our study and leave the search for systems containing neutron stars for future work.
 The range of our search was restricted to the following space: \be \ee where $m^\mathrm{det}=m^\mathrm{source} (1+z)$ refer to detector-frame (redshifted) masses of the binary.
-We chose the location of the mass ratio cut for BBHs to restrict to the calibration regime of the IMRPhenomXAS approximant \cite{Pratten:2020fqn}, while the cut on the individual spins is due to the relativistic Kerr limit.
+We chose the mass ratio cut for BBHs to restrict to the calibration regime of the IMRPhenomXAS approximant to numerical relativity simulations \cite{Pratten:2020fqn}.